 We also learn how to reinterpret experiences to relieve discomforting emotions.
 Abandonment doesn’t hurt nearly as bad when we convince ourselves we decided are the abandoner instead of the abandonee.
 We automatically respond to threats to maintain a sense of security, self-worth, and independence.
 When there are no viable options, the biological system becomes depressed.
 Perceptions of helplessness are followed by a depressed system.

-At a young age, thought techniques develop to create a sense of power over.
+At a young age, thought techniques develop to create a sense of power.
 These techniques are often referred to as defense mechanisms.
 We all use them—mostly unconsciously.
 These learned approaches automatically and unconsciously reinforce self-power when threatened.
 New experiences resembling past experiences trigger past associated emotions, and those emotions trigger the defensive reactions to protect security, self-worth, and independence.
 Memories from the past quietly play out with the associated emotions behind the conscious curtains of our mind.
 The emotions are triggered automatically and unconsciously.

 Consciously articulating reasons for the emotion is subsequently performed for the benefit of a conscious explanation.
 The thinking portion of our brain justifies the emotional reaction.
 The justification process is subject to misinterpretation.
 The true cause of the emotional reaction often is a relic of past experience.
 The past causing emotional outburst isn’t glorious.
 It silently suggests personal flaw.
 For purposes of stability in personal assessment, the cause for us throwing the frying pan is much easier to attribute to our partner being a no good, selfish ass.